Storytelling with Numbers explores the foundations of financial reporting.

 - Performance comparison of various departments each month

-The Line Charts
+The Line Chart

 This picture is great when you want to compare one trend (one number) with another.
+You can apply this visual to:

 - Best case scenario vs worst case scenario.